rossdrew/emuRox/README.md

 ### Problems

 ###### Javas unsigned byte problem.
- - Java bytes are signed, meaning it's a pain to deal with them.
+ Java bytes are signed, meaning it's a pain to deal with them.
 Sometimes we want to deal with raw bytes such as memory read and writes, sometimes we want to have them signed and later in BCD mode.
+###### JaCoCo coverage in String based switch
- - [JaCoCo](http://www.eclemma.org/jacoco/) doesn't report coverage of `String` based `switch` statements [well](http://stackoverflow.com/questions/42642840/why-is-jacoco-not-covering-my-switch-statements)
+ [JaCoCo](http://www.eclemma.org/jacoco/) doesn't report coverage of `String` based `switch` statements [well](http://stackoverflow.com/questions/42642840/why-is-jacoco-not-covering-my-switch-statements)

 ### Sources
  - StackOverflow as always has been a huge help, specifically [Godin](http://stackoverflow.com/users/244993/godin), also a developer of [JaCoCo](http://www.eclemma.org/jacoco/) for his help.  eg. [here](http://stackoverflow.com/questions/42642840/why-is-jacoco-not-covering-my-switch-statements) & [here](http://stackoverflow.com/questions/41652981/why-does-jacoco-ignore-myspock-tests-yet-sees-my-junit-tests)